oozcelik/Run2Analysis/README.md

-# Run2Analysis : the codes for making Run-2 ntuples.
+# Run2Analysis
+the codes will probably be needed to be optimized.